takahirohonda/hardhat-learning-project-1/README.md

 yarn hardhat node
 yarn hardhat run scripts/deployHello.ts --network localhost yarn hardhat run scripts/deployCounter.ts --network localhost

+# This will give you the size of the deployed bytecode in characters.-> do brew install jq on mac
+cat artifacts/contracts/Hero.sol/Hero.json | jq .deployedBytecode | wc
 ```

 Then we can get the CONTRACT_ADDRESS that should be in `.env`: